Chain-of-Goals Hierarchical Policy for Long-Horizon Offline Goal-Conditioned RL: Introduction

-Building on this insight, we introduce the \textbf{Chain-of-Goals Hierarchical Policy (CoGHP)}, which brings the chain-of-thought paradigm to offline goal-conditioned RL through a novel architectural design.
+Building on this insight, we introduce the \textbf{Chain-of-Goals Hierarchical Policy (CoGHP)}, which draws inspiration from the chain-of-thought paradigm to design a novel architecture for offline goal-conditioned RL.
 Instead of relying on separate networks for different hierarchy levels, CoGHP reformulates hierarchical decision-making as the autoregressive sequential generation of latent subgoals and the primitive action within a unified model (Figure \ref{fig:1}).
 Each latent subgoal functions as a reasoning step that provides intermediate information carried forward to guide subsequent predictions.
 Autoregressive generation ensures that later predictions build upon earlier ones while preserving access to the final goal.
-This chain-of-thought-style structure, from input through intermediate reasoning steps to primitive action, has recently emerged as a useful paradigm for robotic control in vision-language-action models \cite{mu2023embodiedgpt, zhao2025cot}.
+This chain-of-thought-style structure, from input through intermediate reasoning steps to primitive action, has recently emerged as a useful paradigm for robotic control in vision-language-action models \cite{zawalski2024robotic, chen2025training}.
 CoGHP takes a step further by extending this perspective to the offline goal-conditioned RL setting and instantiating it as a unified hierarchical decision-making framework.
-To effectively realize this sequence modeling, we pioneer the application of the MLP-Mixer \cite{tolstikhin2021mlp} architecture to hierarchical RL.
+To effectively realize this sequence modeling, we introduce the MLP-Mixer \cite{tolstikhin2021mlp} architecture as a backbone for hierarchical RL.
 Its simple feedforward design enables efficient cross-token communication, making it well-suited for processing a sequence of state, goal, latent subgoals, and action.
 Finally, we train this unified architecture with a shared value function learned from offline data, which provides training signals for all sequence elements, including both intermediate subgoals and primitive actions.
 This training strategy allows gradient-based error correction to propagate seamlessly across the entire hierarchy.